AlexanderThaller/prometheus_exporter/README.md

 **NOTICE:** You have to use the same prometheus crate version that is used by this crate to make sure that the global registrar use by the prometheus macros works as expected.
-This crate re-exports the prometheuse crate to make it easier to keep versions in sync (see examples).
+This crate re-exports the prometheus crate to make it easier to keep versions in sync (see examples).
 Currently this crate uses prometheus version `0.11`.